-We will be start working on the multiplication next year in our homeschool.
+We will start working on multiplication next year in our homeschool.
 But some of these ideas… especially those towards the end, are so great.
-You can easily revamp the some of these ideas to be done with addition and subtraction as well.
-Look out math, here comes fun!
+You can easily revamp some of these ideas to be done with addition and subtraction as well.
+Look out math, here comes the fun!

 You can also have fun with math by playing board games as I mention in 10+ Board Games for Education Fun.

-I’m not the greatest at remember my times tables.
-I’ll be freshening up on those skills as I teach my daughter hers.
-I do remember most, just not seven and up… opps.
+I’m not the greatest at remembering my multiplication tables.
+I’ll be freshening up on those skills as I teach my daughters.
+I do remember most, just not seven and up…

-We’re all ready for a new way of learning the times tables.
+We’re all ready for a new way of learning multiplication tables.
 Happily, inventive educators have created a multitude of activities to help learners succeed, have fun, and appreciate how times tables fit into everyday life!

-Educents rounded up some of the most engaging times table activities that serve all sorts of learning (and teaching!) styles, including video, music, printable worksheets, dominos, and more.
+Here is a round-up of some of the most engaging times table activities that serve all sorts of learning (and teaching!) styles, including video, music, printable worksheets, dominoes, and more.

 - Animated videos

 - Printable worksheets and flashcards

 Times Tales Downloadable Videos & Printable Worksheets

 There are two DVDs you just watch on your computer (rather than TV) and the printables come in 3 PDF files to print out the tests, crossword puzzles, flashcards, & cube games.